servicecatalog/development/oscm-integrationtests-apiversioning-test-client/readme.txt

-The demo web service client of CT-MG.
+The demo web service client of OSCM.